vkadlcik/DB48X-on-DM42/help/db48x.md

 history of RPN and RPL calcuators, it also provides a [very active forum](https://www.hpmuseum.org/forum/) for calculator enthusiasts all over the world.

+### HPCalc

+Much of the work from [early enthusiasts](#the-maubert-team) can still be found on [hpcalc.org](https://www.hpcalc.org) to this day.

+Back in the 1990s, long before Internet was widely available, HP48 programs were busily swapped over floppy disks, or propagated from machine to machine using the built-in infrared ports.
+This may have been the first case of large-scale viral distribution of software.
+This is probably the reason why all this software. which originated from all over the world, can still be downloaded and used today.

 ### newRPL project